vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 **Duration**: 60 minutes

-In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the Docker application to the cluster using Kubernetes.
+In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the Docker application to the cluster.

 ### Task 1: Tunnel into the Azure Kubernetes Service cluster

-In this task, you will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from cloud shell.
+This task will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from the cloud shell.

-> **Note**: The following tasks should be executed in cloud shell and not the build machine, so disconnect from build machine if still connected.
+> **Note**: The following tasks should be executed in cloud shell and not the build agent VM, so disconnect from build agent VM if still connected.

 1. Verify that you are connected to the correct subscription with the following command to show your default subscription: